layoutBox/StackViewLayout/README.md

 | **column** (default) 	| <img src="docs_markdown/images/direction-column.png" width="100"/>| Top to bottom |
 | **row** | <img src="docs_markdown/images/direction-row.png" width="190"/>| Same as text direction |

+:pushpin: IMPORTANT NOTE: StackViewLayout determine items width by calling each item's `sizeThatFits(:CGSize)` method with the **available width**.
+This is particularly important to understand when using the `.row` direction, because in this direction there's a good chance that items will overflow their StackView.
+In these situations you'll have to use item's [`shrink`](#shrink) property to fit items inside their StackView.

 ###### Usage examples:
 ```swift